How To Get Rid Of Credit Card Debt Without Paying?

 However, even if a lender is willing to forgive the entirety of the debt, this will create a new issue with the IRS.
 They view any debt forgiven as income and taxable.
 So even in the best case scenario, it will still end up costing a borrower money.

-This option is probably the best one to consider especially in the event that forgiveness either did not work or would not work.
+This option is probably the best one to consider, especially in the event that forgiveness either did not work or would not work.
+Debt settlement is also an excellent choice if you’re looking for a way how to stop paying credit cards legally.

 When negotiating a debt down there are a few factors to keep in mind.